-Cambodia, officially known as the Kingdom of Cambodia, is a Southeast Asian country, entrenched in historical sights and beautiful scenery, Cambodia's complicated past and dynamic present make for an enriching expat experience.
+A Southeast Asian country entrenched in historical sights and beautiful scenery, Cambodia's complicated past and dynamic present make for an enriching expat experience.
 Previously a French colony, the country still has remnants of its Francophile past.
-Temples abound, the dominant religion in the ‘Kingdom of Wonder’ is Buddhism.
+And, with the dominant religion in the ‘Kingdom of Wonder’ being Buddhism, beautiful temples abound.

 Cambodia has one of the fastest-growing economies in Asia, showing a significant increase over the last decade.
 Agriculture is the most dominant economic sector.
-Other booming sectors include textiles, construction, garments, and tourism leading to increased foreign investment and international trade.
+Other booming sectors include textiles, construction, garments and tourism, leading to increased foreign investment and international trade.
 Expats looking for work in the country may find it in one of these industries, or in areas such as teaching English.

 Despite the challenges the country continues to face, expats report that the lifestyle in Cambodia is easy and affordable.
 With incredible sightseeing opportunities and close proximity to other tourist destinations, Cambodia is an attractive country for expats.